 Medical School Rankings: A Different Perspective

 Notably, both the Davis study and subsequent commentary examine the issue from the perspective of the medical schools themselves – posing the question of how the rankings can or should be used to change the practice of medical education from institution to institution.
-Perhaps more important, however, is the question that began this piece – how prospective medical students like yourselves are influenced by rankings.
+Perhaps more important, however, is the topic that began this piece – “how are prospective medical students like yourselves influenced by rankings?”
 Driven by the pressure to control the expanding costs of the application process and influenced by an innate desire to attend one of the “best” schools, it’s not uncommon for students to limit the number of schools to which they apply – and in the process, run the risk of cutting out lower-ranking schools that might actually be a better fit.

 So what tools can you use to get a more complete picture of the schools you’re considering?
 Here are a few of my favorites that I share regularly with students: